ndpp/ndpp/docs/source/usersguide/input.rst

 value is the number of OpenMP threads to use.
 This element has no effect when NDPP is not compiled with OpenMP support.

-  *Default*: Use all available threads
+  *Default*: Use all available threads (or one, if NDPP not compiled with OpenMP support).

 ---------------------------------------------------------
 Cross-Section Library Specification -- cross_sections.xml